EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.8 =
+= 4.9 =
-* This update fixes an error when attempting to save Coupon or Shipping SKUs in Easify Settings.
+* This update adds support for multiple product images to be uploaded from Easify and also enables WooCommerce to display 'Out of Stock' when product stock level is zero.